JoaoOMago/JoaoOMago/README.md

 I did my high school education at ETEC Pedro Ferreira alves as a Mechatronic technician in Mogi Mirim.

-Here is a random fact about me - I have been on this planet for **7908 days**.
+Here is a random fact about me - I have been on this planet for **7909 days**.

-And here is a just a random fact -  **The favorite honeymoon place is Hawaii**.
+And here is a just a random fact -  **Saturday is the most popular day for people to eat out in the United States**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)